paed01/moddle-context-serializer/API.md

 ## Default export

-Function to make serializable content.
+Function to make serializable context.

 Arguments:
 - `moddleContext`: context from `bpmn-moddle`
-- `typeResolver`: type resolver function that will receive the mapped element and returns a behaviour function, or use the builtin [TypeResolver](#typeresolvertypemapping)
+- `typeResolver`: type resolver function that will receive the mapped element and returns a behaviour function, or use the builtin [TypeResolver](#typeresolvertypemapping_extender)

 Result:
 - `id`: Definition id